005B COVID booster recall

 Notes

-The COVID booster recall has become a seasonal event, with different eligibility criteria for Spring and Autumn campaigns.
-These searches identify patients over the age of 6 months who would be eligible to receive a COVID (booster) vaccination.
-It forms part of the 005 COVID vaccination programme collection of search folders.
+COVID boosters became part of the Seasonal Vaccinations specification from Spring 2026.
+These searches identify patients over the age of 6 months who would be eligible to receive a COVID vaccination in the Spring 2026 campaign.
+It forms part of the 005 COVID Vaccination Spring 2026 collection of search folders.

 Info

-The Autumn 2025 campaign has carried on the criteria specified for the Spring 2025 campaign, meaning the number of eligible patients is significantly less than the Autumn 2024 campaign.
+Following changes in 2025 the number of eligible patients is significantly less than the Autumn 2024 and earlier campaigns.

 Searches